jerwinq19/jerwinq19/README.md

 I'm a 3rd-year **BSIT student** with a strong passion for **Full-Stack Web Development**.
 I love building clean, dynamic, and responsive web interfaces — but I’m also diving deeper into **back-end development** using Express.js, SQLite, and Django REST APIs.

-Currently, I’m sharpening my skills by following a **one-app-per-week mini roadmap**, balancing both front-end and back-end projects for real-world experience.

 ---

 ## 🛠️ My Skills